alexandremcosta/alexandremcosta.github.io/templates/partials/ssg.md

 <br>
 For me, the worst part of writing plain HTML is to keep the layout updated on all pages.
 If I change the navigation menu, I don't want to copy/paste the changes on every page of my website.
-Additionally, I don't want to spend days reading a static site generator documentation.
+I also don't want to spend days reading a static site generator documentation.
 <br>
 What if I could write `about.html` like this